Copyright FAQs for Livestreamed Graduation Events

 If none of the above options satisfy your needs, you will likely need to obtain permission to use music at your event.
 For assistance securing permissions, please visit the BYU Copyright Licensing Office website.

-What information is needed from speakers or presenters who will participate in a virtual graduation event?
+What information is needed from speakers or presenters who will participate in a livestreamed graduation event?

 You should obtain a Speaker Release from all speakers and other presenters who will participate in your event.
 Additionally, you should ask speakers to identify any third-party images, video, or other copyrighted content included in their speech and obtain permissions when needed.
 For assistance securing permissions, please visit the BYU Copyright Licensing Office website.

-Can images or video of graduates or student-created works be displayed during a virtual graduation event?
+Can images or video of graduates or student-created works be displayed during a livestreamed graduation event?

-If you would like to use images, video, audio, or other copyrighted content featuring or created by graduates or other participants in your virtual graduation ceremony, it is recommended that you obtain releases from two sources.
+If you would like to use images, video, audio, or other copyrighted content featuring or created by graduates or other participants in your virtual graduation ceremony, it is best practice to obtain releases from two sources.

 - A Creative Work Release should be obtained from the copyright owner, which is generally the creator of the content (e.g., photographer, videographer, artist, etc.).

-If you cannot reasonably obtain a Creative Work Release or a Talent Release from every contributor or participant featured in your event, it is recommended that you use a clickwrap agreement when collecting the content.
+If you cannot reasonably obtain a Creative Work Release or a Talent Release from every contributor or participant featured in your event, it is best practice to use a clickwrap agreement when collecting the content.
 Such agreements should require contributors to affirmatively assent to your use of their content and/or to the use of their name, likeness, or voice during your event.

 More copyright questions?
 Need help?